-Inspired by the 1900’s and developed into some of the most iconic pieces when it comes to modern design, the mid-century modern inspired home is characterized by minimalistic silhouettes, natural shapes, as well as refined lines, which all adds up to one incredible traditional-inspired style.
+The mid-century modern-inspired home is characterized by minimalistic silhouettes, natural shapes.
+In addition, it is characterized by refined lines, which all adds up to one incredible traditional-inspired style.

-Materials that are best suited for mid-century modern designs include molded plastic, aluminum, and plywood, which aren’t only versatile to add to your home but also compliments many different designs altogether.
+Materials that are best suited for mid-century modern designs include molded plastic, aluminum, and plywood.
+These are versatile to add to your home and also compliments many different designs altogether.

-If you’re looking for a positive, relaxing and homey environment, why not add nautical décor to your home.
-Also referred to as cottage or coastal décor, nautical décor embodies the New English beach-like house spirit and is based on mainly white and sand palettes, which also includes hints of blue.
+If you’re looking for a positive and relaxing environment, why not add nautical décor to your home.
+Also referred to as cottage or coastal décor.
+Nautical décor embodies the New English beach-like house spirit and is based on mainly white and sand palettes.

-This type of style also includes unfinished wood, which is used in furniture, linen upholstery, seashells, jute ropes, and sailboats, to give it that extra beachy vibe.
+This type of style also includes unfinished wood, which is used in furniture, linen upholstery, seashells, jute ropes, and sailboats.

-For a more edgy and studio-like feel to your apartment or home, try the industrial-inspired interior style.
+For a more edgy and studio-like feel, try the industrial-inspired interior style.
 It includes exposed steel with elements of wood in furniture, as well as brick walls.

-If you choose to style your home with an industrial effect, you’ll come across a lot of copper-tone accents, which will leave your house looking both rustic and mature.
+If you choose to style your home with an industrial effect, you’ll come across a lot of copper-tone accents.
+This will leave your house looking both rustic and mature.

-If you’re looking for a carefree or adventurous approach to add to your home, the Bohemian style is the one for you.
+If you’re looking for an adventurous approach, the Bohemian style is the one for you.
 It includes creative and rich patterns, with vibrant colors and Moroccan influence.
-You can add layers of textiles to your home, which can include pillows, rugs, tapestry, and pieces of pattern-inspired material, all of which will add an ethnic vibe to your home.
+You can add layers of textiles to your home.
+This includes pillows, rugs, tapestry, and pieces of pattern-inspired material, all of which will add an ethnic vibe to your home.

 For a popular, minimalistic approach to interior architecture, the Scandinavian style will most absolutely impress.
-It has a variety of Scandinavian design elements to it and features playful accent colors, a balance of organic and engineered materials, as well as anything related to simplistic and minimalistic design.
+It has a variety of Scandinavian design elements and features playful accent colors.
+In addition to that, a balance of organic and engineered materials and simplistic and minimalistic design.